-2.1 To embed children's ability to use the school learning skills as an integral part of everyday life, both at school and at home.
+2.1 To develop children's ability to use the school learning skills as an integral part of everyday life.

-3.1 To enhance opportunities within the wider curriculum that embed children's sense of spirituality.
+3.1 To enhance opportunities within the wider curriculum that develop children's sense of spirituality.

 3.2 To develop children as responsible, respectful, active, global citizens who contribute positively to society.